meltoner/agrofelis/README.md

 ## The Project

-The Chassis of the vehicle should be designed according to the specifications of the job at hand, carrying capacity, choise of suspension and wheels, and of course size is expected to vary, so the project doesn't focus on the chassis since it is assumed that there will be different designs.
+The Chassis of the vehicle should be designed according to the specifications of the job at hand, carrying capacity, choise of suspension and wheels, and of course size is expected to vary, so the project proposes the particular chassis as a baseline since it is assumed that there will be different designs.
 The Project core is the open source programmable system that can migrate in various mechanical platforms either for motion control or for implement control while having programmable capability for automation and retaining the capability for precision applications and AI readiness.

-The chassis implemented for the project is an iron bar welded chassis with detachable components, which is capable of carrying 250 kilos of payload with no suspension for cost reduction.
+The chassis implemented for the project is an iron bar welded chassis with detachable components, whith a maximum carrying capacity of 250 kilos of payload with no suspension for cost reduction.
 A four wheel drive system is employed with energy efficient in-hub motors that are dynamically controlled using feadback sensors in real time.
 The steering system is composed of two independent linear actuators driven with mechanical and energy monitoring sensors.

 The power system has energy autonomy of 8.8 Kwh and fits within an 1 sqm.
 It is composed of 8 element LiFePO4 batteries of 320 amps, paired with an intelligent Battery Management System at 300 Amp max discharge rate capacity and a data link enabling the utilization of energy related indicators.